juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/7_Limited_file_uploads.md

 Another similar attack that is also achievable through these file types is an SSRF attack.
 We may utilize the XXE vulnerability to enumerate the internally available services or even call private APIs to perform private actions.

 Many file upload vulnerabilities may lead to a Denial of Service (DOS) attack on the web server.
 For example, we can use the previous XXE payloads to achieve DoS attacks

+we can also utilize a Decompression Bomb with file types that use data compression, like ZIP archives.
+If a web application automatically unzips a ZIP archive, it is possible to upload a malicious archive containing nested ZIP archives within it, which can eventually lead to many Petabytes of data, resulting in a crash on the back-end server.

+Another possible DoS attack is a Pixel Flood attack with some image files that utilize image compression, like JPG or PNG.
+We can create any JPG image file with any image size (e.g. 500x500), and then manually modify its compression data to say it has a size of (0xffff x 0xffff), which results in an image with a perceived size of 4 Gigapixels.

+If the upload function is vulnerable to directory traversal, we may also attempt uploading files to a different directory (e.g. ../../../etc/passwd), which may also cause the server to crash.

 ---

 ## Exercise